For the privacy statement please look for the german version.

 Information on the rights of data subjects

-Any data subject has the right to obtain from the Controller confirmation as to whether or not personal data relating to him or her are being processed; if this is the case, the data subject has the right to obtain access to such personal data (copy of the personal data undergoing processing) and the following information: (a) the purposes of the processing; (b) the categories of personal data processed; (c) the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular in the case of recipients in third countries or international organisations; (d) if possible, the envisaged duration for which the personal data will be stored or, if this is not possible, the criteria for determining this duration; (e) the existence of a right to rectify or erase the personal data concerning him or her or to have the processing restricted by the controller or to object to such processing; (f) the existence of a right to lodge a complaint with a supervisory authority; (g) if the personal data are not collected from the data subject, any available information on the origin of the data; (h) the (non)existence of automated decision-making, including profiling.
+Any data subject has the right to obtain from the Controller confirmation as to whether or not personal data relating to him or her are being processed; if this is the case, the data subject has the right to obtain access to such personal data (copy of the personal data undergoing processing) and the following information: (a) the purposes of the processing; (b) the categories of personal data processed; (c) the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular in the case of recipients in third countries or international organisations; (d) if possible, the envisaged duration for which the personal data will be stored or, if this is not possible, the criteria for determining this duration; (e) the existence of a right to rectify or erase the personal data concerning him or her or to have the processing restricted by the controller, or a right to object to such processing; (f) the existence of a right of appeal to a supervisory authority; (g) if the personal data are not collected from the data subject, any available information on the origin of the data; (h) the (non)existence of automated decision-making, including profiling.
 The RESPONSIBLE PARTY shall provide a copy of the personal data which are the subject of the processing.
 For any further copies requested by the data subject, the PROCESSOR may charge a reasonable fee based on the administrative costs.
 If the data subject makes the request electronically, the information shall be provided in a commonly used electronic format, unless the data subject indicates otherwise.

 Right of rectification and erasure